Bobby's Girl (song): Other versions

-In 1963 Swedish artist Lil Malmkvist made a version in German (Ariola AT 10 106).

 Tracey Ullman version

 In 1983 Tracey Ullman released a version of "Bobby's Girl" on the album You Broke My Heart in 17 Places and as a single.
 Ullman's version reached No. 45 in West Germany.

+The Copstars version

+In 2001, members of the West Midlands Police force released a version in aid of the John Taylor Hospice in Birmingham.
+Lead vocals on the song was by Hayley Evetts and comedian Joe Pasquale.